-As a registered charity*, Culture Days serves as a year-round catalyst that connects individuals and creators to build measurable support for the entire sector and amplify its contributions.
+As a registered charity, the national Culture Days organization serves as a year-round catalyst that connects individuals and creators to build measurable support for the entire sector and amplify its contributions.
 We seek to eliminate barriers to access and participation, and stimulate understanding, appreciation and exploration of arts and culture—so that every person in the country has a deeper connection with themselves, their communities, and Canada.

 Select your province or territory from the Regions menu above to learn more about Culture Days in your province.

-Funders and Supporters
+Funders and supporters

 Culture Days extends our deepest gratitude to our national partners and funders for their generous support.
 Thanks!